 Imagine for a moment not being allowed to speak out or have an opinion in your country.
 A right we Americans hold dear, freedom of speech, is not afforded to everyone.
 Imagine not being allowed to have a democratic process or the ability to have a say in how your country is run.
 Then imagine being arrested and tortured for disagreeing with the government.
 Would you join rebel forces as they rose up against such abuses?
 Imagine watching as the country was torn in two, becoming a violent, torturous place no matter which side you were on.

-Try to imagine what living in a country that is in the throes of a four year long civil war might be like.
+Try to imagine what living in a country that is in the throes of a four-year-long civil war might be like.
 How might it feel to see 90,000 of your neighbors die in the streets and neighborhoods?
 Now try to imagine if that number doubled?
 What if it tripled?
-What if you had to watch as 250,000 of your neighbors, friends, family and countrymen died fighting this civil war?
+What if you had to watch as 250,000 of your neighbors, friends, family, and countrymen died fighting this civil war?
 Besides the death toll, imagine if that many people were tortured, raped, kidnapped, bombed, and burned on the street outside of your home.
 I’d also like you to think about what it might be like to fear that you would be number 250,001.

 Would your day to day life be different from the one you live now?
-How would you run errands, go to the grocery store, and drop your children off at school with the knowledge that soldiers, rebels and groups of religious extremists with guns and bombs were in the streets, killing, raping and torturing innocent civilians, intent upon “making a point”?
-I’m positive I would not be able to leave my home or let my child out of my sight if I lived within these conditions.
+How would you run errands, go to the grocery store, and drop your children off at school with the knowledge that soldiers, rebels, and groups of religious extremists with guns and bombs were in the streets, killing, raping and torturing innocent civilians, intent upon “making a point”?
+I’m positive I would not be able to leave my home or let my child out of my sight if I lived in these conditions.

 What if someone told you they had a way out, and they could get you to someplace safe, but the journey to get there might be just as dangerous as staying right where you were?
-Would you load your family onto a small rubber raft filled past maximum capacity and set out on an open sea to battle storms, sharks, sunstroke, starvation, dehydration and possible drowning if it meant you could leave a place where torture, murder, death and dismemberment were daily occurrences?
+Would you load your family onto a small rubber raft filled past maximum capacity and set out on an open sea to battle storms, sharks, sunstroke, starvation, dehydration and possible drowning if it meant you could leave a place where torture, murder, death, and dismemberment were daily occurrences?
 Would the fact that small children had recently been reported to be washing up on beaches after having drowned while trying to make the same journey change your answer?
 Or would you chance it anyway?
 I’d like you to think about what it might be like to have to decide between that raft on the treacherous sea and the risk of being murdered or tortured.

 Once you decided you were getting on that raft, do you think it would be terrifying and heart wrenching to have to leave all of your belongings, your home, your surviving family and friends, and your entire life behind?
 Would you grieve the life you had once lived?